-Jake Roy is in his first year as the Head Strength and Conditioning Coach at USC Upstate.
+Jake Roy is in his second year as the Head Strength and Conditioning Coach at USC Upstate.

 At Upstate, he is responsible for assessing, designing and implementing a wide variety of strength and conditioning, as well as rehabilitative and prehabilitative protocols for the sports teams.
 Roy also works with the athletic training department staff with daily activities and function of training facilities, and athlete’s needs.